Skip to main content Scroll Top

 • Fill in the security captcha and submit the details.

-• Your JEE Main scorecard will appear on the screen.
+• Your JEE Main result will appear on the screen.

-After the JEE Main 2026 Session 1 result is declared, candidates will be able to download their official scorecard PDF from the NTA website.
+The JEE Main 2026 Session 1 results were declared on February 16, 2026.
+And the expected date for the Session 2 result is April 20, 2026.
 The JEE Main scorecard is an important document that contains all the key performance details required for admission, counselling, and JEE Advanced eligibility.
 Students are advised to carefully verify all the information mentioned on the scorecard after downloading it.

 The following details are typically included in the JEE Main 2026 scorecard: